OfriShapira/heapsort-ness/README.md

 ## Why did i chose it?
 I chose the Heap Sort algorithm over the other methods due to its O(n log n) time complexity (also in the worst case scenarios) and due to its efficient O(1) space complexity (which comes along with the in-place sorting techniques).

+## What are the disadvantages of the algorithm?
+Heap Sort is an unstable sorting algorithm.
+Meaning that in case of sorting a key-value collection, this kind of algorithm will not maintain the original order of the items.
+What can may cause replacing the original order 2 or more items, if their keys are the same.